Shakeelkhuhro/E-Shop/README.md

 # Contributing
 We welcome contributions from the community!
 If you're interested in contributing to this project, please follow the guidelines below:

-**Fork the repository and create your branch:**
+1. Fork the repository and create your branch:**
     `git checkout -b feature/your-feature`
 1. Commit your changes: git commit -m 'Add some feature'
 1. Push to your branch: git push origin feature/your-feature
 1. Open a pull request explaining the changes you've made.
-1. Please refer to our Contributing Guidelines for more details.

 *Thank You*